 This is the most common and longest phase of treatment.
 It is performed on children and adults with all their permanent teeth and are suffering from mild to severe cases of malocclusions.
 They take anything between 18-30 months.

-Sometimes the time quoted might not be enough for the braces to take full effect.
+Sometimes the time quoted might not be enough for the remove braces to take full effect.
 You should therefore keep wearing them for a longer period.
 Dental Braces should only be ready to be removed when the following conditions are met at the end of your treatment;

 - Straight even teeth